MCZB/app-laravel/README.md

 # 🍿 Features

+- Genre Filtering: Allow users to filter movies by genre, such as action, comedy, drama, etc.
+- Movie Search: Add search functionality to allow users to search movies by title.
 - Popular Movies: displays a section for popular movies
 - Upcoming movies: displays a section for upcoming movies
 - Now Playing movies: displays a section for now playing movies